 - Verify operation by turning the on/off buttons on the chair arm and on the separate control units to ensure buttons are in the on position.

-- Alternately, if the power supply is transmitted through a spur, verify that the red light is on and wasn’t turned off accidentally.
+- Alternatively, if the power supply is transmitted through a spur, verify that the red light is on and wasn’t turned off accidentally.

 - Remove and reinsert the key, making sure it’s in the correct position.